metio/terraform-provider-k8s/docs/data-sources/asdb_aerospike_com_aerospike_cluster_v1_manifest.md

 Optional:

+- `max_ignorable_pods` (String) MaxIgnorablePods is the maximum number/percentage of pending/failed pods in a rack that are ignored while assessing cluster stability.
+Pods identified using this value are not considered part of the cluster.
+Additionally, in SC mode clusters, these pods are removed from the roster.
+This is particularly useful when some pods are stuck in pending/failed state due to any scheduling issues and cannot be fixed by simply updating the CR.
+It enables the operator to perform specific operations on the cluster, like changing Aerospike configurations, without being hindered by these problematic pods.
+Remember to set MaxIgnorablePods back to 0 once the required operation is done.
+This makes sure that later on, all pods are properly counted when evaluating the cluster stability.
 - `namespaces` (List of String) List of Aerospike namespaces for which rack feature will be enabled
 - `racks` (Attributes List) Racks is the list of all racks (see [below for nested schema](#nestedatt--spec--rack_config--racks))
 - `rolling_update_batch_size` (String) RollingUpdateBatchSize is the percentage/number of rack pods that will be restarted simultaneously